Night Shifts (film): Production

-On December 10, 2019, Wolfhard launched a fundraising campaign to produce the short film through Indiegogo, offering various incentives to those who donated and attained its goal of $26,000 Canadian dollars in a day.

-The short was shot over the span of 12 hours in a Vancouver convenience store.
-During filming, an attempted robbery occurred.
+On December 10, 2019, Wolfhard launched a fundraising campaign to produce the short film through Indiegogo, offering various incentives to those who donated, and attained its goal of $26,000 Canadian dollars in one day.
+The film was shot in 12 hours at a Vancouver convenience store, and was briefly interrupted when a real attempted robbery occurred.

 Release

-The film premiered at the Fantasia Film Festival on August 24, 2020.
-It had its American premiere at the 11th Annual Atlanta Shortsfest on August 29, 2020.

-Night Shifts was also an official selection for the 2020 Calgary International Film Festival.
+The film premiered at the Fantasia Film Festival on August 24, 2020, and had its American premiere at the Atlanta Shortsfest five days later.
+It was also an official selection for the 2020 Calgary International Film Festival.

-The 2021 TIFF Next Wave festival presented a free screening for 45 minutes on February 13, 2021.
-Wolfhard released Night Shifts on YouTube the next day.
+The 2021 TIFF Next Wave presented a free screening of the film on February 13, 2021.
+Wolfhard released Night Shifts via his YouTube channel the next day, though it was made private for undisclosed reasons at an unknown date, and remains so as of January 2026.

 Reception

 In a positive review, Kat Hughes of The Hollywood News rated the film 4/5 stars and stated that Night Shifts "demonstrates that Wolfhard has clearly been paying attention to the directors he has worked with as an actor" and found the dialogue to be "tightly written, funny, and conveys an impressive multitude of history and information in such a small amount of time" while adding that the film is "a clever and stylish little short that more than exemplifies that, should his acting work dry up, Finn Wolfhard has a promising career as a director."
 Diego Andaluz of The Global Film Podcast praised Wolfhard's "witty screenplay" and felt the film "proves that [Wolfhard] may have quite a future behind the camera."

-The film received the silver Audience Award for Best Canadian Short.
-Wolfhard received the Best Director award for Night Shifts at the 2020 Atlanta Shortsfest.
+The film received the silver Audience Award for Best Canadian Short at the Fantasia Film Festival.
+Wolfhard received the Best Director Award at the Atlanta Shortsfest.